Installation of the Attachment Indexing pluginsEstimated Reading Time: 6 Minutes

-OR run following command to install necessary modules on a system that has APT library (e.g. Ubuntu, Debian):
+OR run the following command to install necessary modules on a system that has an APT library (e.g. Ubuntu, Debian):

 How to Install the "xlhtml" and "ppthtml" Package on Ubuntu?

-1. Run update command to update package repositories and get the latest package information.
+1. Run the update command to update package repositories and get the latest package information.

 2. Run the install command with -y flag to quickly install the xlhtml package and dependencies.

 3. Run the install command with -y flag to quickly install the ppthtml package and dependencies.

 4. Check the system logs to confirm that there are no related errors.